encode42/MatrixChecks/README.md

 <div align="center">

 # MatrixChecks
-### The organized and optimized checks configuration for [Matrix Anticheat](https://www.mc-market.org/resources/13999), a powerful, modern, and lightweight anticheat for Minecraft 1.8 and higher.
+### The highly customizable, organized, and optimized checks configuration for [Matrix Anticheat](https://www.mc-market.org/resources/13999), a powerful, modern, and lightweight anticheat for Minecraft 1.8 and higher.
 <br/>
 </div>